linode/docs/docs/guides/platform/marketplace/discourse-marketplace-app/index.md

 ### General Options

-For advice on filling out the remaining options on the **Create a Linode** form, see [Getting Started > Create a Linode](/docs/guides/getting-started/#create-a-linode).
+For advice on filling out the remaining options on the **Create a Linode** form, see [Creating a Compute Instance](/docs/guides/creating-a-compute-instance/).
 That said, some options may be limited or recommended based on this Marketplace App:

 - **Supported distributions:** Ubuntu 20.04 LTS
 - **Recommended minimum plan:** 4GB Shared Compute Instance